SBLANG/easy-to-give-then-receive/README.md

 - We will be implementing an always-on population survey, implementing an extension marketplace whilst expanding solutions to accommodate accessibility (voice-enabled with TTS and STT, VR, AR), as well as support additional platforms and channels.

-This phase will run over 18 months and we expect some overlap with the modularization and mobilization phase, expecially with the accessibility accommodations.
+This phase will run over 18 months and we expect some overlap with the modularization and mobilization phase, especially with the accessibility accommodations.
 Citizen Sustainability
 This phase is ongoing.